Tag Archives: Television Specials

 Grade: A

-I don’t typically review television specials or television series since, hence the title, my website isn’t about that.
+I don’t typically review television specials or television series, since, as the title suggests, my website isn’t about that.

-But, because of the sheer relevance and groundbreaking nature of Free to Be…You and Me (1974) and that it is more of a ‘project’ than merely a television special I felt compelled to provide its deserved recognition and praise.
+But, because of the sheer relevance and groundbreaking nature of Free to Be…You and Me (1974), and that it is more of a ‘project’ than merely a television special, I felt compelled to give it the recognition and praise it deserved.

-The running time is a mere forty-five minutes in length but a lot happens during this time and leaves any viewer with an open mind thinking about how everyone should see it.
+The running time is a mere 45 minutes, but a lot happens in that time, leaving any viewer with an open mind about how everyone should see it.

-To summarize, the emotions the experience elicits supersedes the limited amount of screen time.
+To summarize, the emotions the experience elicits outweigh the limited screen time.

-The project was conceived, created, and executive-produced by actress Marlo Thomas who also serves as host.
-What a great human being she proves she is to bring something so valuable to the small screen.
+The project was conceived, created, and executive-produced by actress Marlo Thomas, who also serves as host.
+What a great human being she proves herself to be, bringing something so valuable to the small screen.

-The result is something so ahead of its time that the message feels powerful watching it for the first time nearly fifty years later in 2022.
+The result is so ahead of its time that the message feels powerful when watching it for the first time nearly fifty years later, in 2022.

 You can’t say that about most television.